audhalbritter/Three-D/README.md

 fence.
 These plots were \< 10m from the adjacent block to have the same vegetation, but not too close to be affected by the fence.
-Each plot was divided into non-destructive (25 x 25 cm; inner area) and destructive (outer area of the 50 x 50 cm plot) sampling areas.
-Plant community composition, carbon fluxes (GPP, Reco), and biomass harvest was conducted in a non-destructive subplot The rest of the plot was used for destructive soil sampling (soil samples), nutrients (PRS probes), and litter decomposition and provided an opportunity for add-on projects during the THREE-D project (e.g. trait measurements).
+Each plot was divided into non-destructive (25 x 25 cm; inner area) and destructive (area between the 25 x 25 cm and 50 x 50 cm plot) sampling areas.
+Plant community composition, carbon fluxes (GPP, Reco), and biomass harvest was conducted in a non-destructive subplot.
+The rest of the plot was used for destructive soil sampling (soil samples), nutrients (PRS probes), root ingrowth cores and litter decomposition and provided an opportunity for add-on projects during the THREE-D project (e.g. trait measurements).
 Each plot was given a unique originPlotID starting at the upper left corner in block 1 and the high site.
 The numbering was continued to 160.
-After transplanting each turf also received a unique destinationPlotID (a number from 1-200; see below).
+After transplanting, each turf also received a unique destinationPlotID (a number from 1-200; see below).
 A realized site map with the actual location of each plot and block in all the sites was drawn and pictures of each site, block and plot was taken.
-The fence was set up.
+The fence was set up in autumn 2019 in China and in spring 2020 in Norway before the grazing animals arrived at the sites.

 The randomization of the treatments was done in two steps.
 First, the 10 nitrogen levels were assigned randomly per block (i.e. block 1 received the same nitrogen level in each site).
 We chose to randomize the nitrogen treatment at the block level to avoid contamination between the plots within the blocks.
-For sites with a slope \> X° (name all the sites, where corrections were done), some of the nitrogen levels were switched to avoid contamination across the blocks.
 If a block had a nitrogen treatment that was \> 2 levels higher than the block downslope from the block, the nitrogen treatments were switched.
 This procedure was repeated until no nitrogen contamination was possible from upslope blocks.
 Second, the warming and grazing treatments were randomized within block.
 The six plots within each block (inside the fence) were randomly assigned a warming and grazing treatment.
 The two plots per block located outside the fence, were randomly assigned a warming treatment.
-Each block contained 8 plots with one nitrogen level, ambient and warmed plots, combined with all 4 grazing levels.
+Each block contained eight plots with one nitrogen level, ambient and warmed plots, combined with all four grazing levels.
 The total number of plots was 160.

 ### Experimental treatments

-All the treatments were applied to the whole 50 x 50 cm plot
+All the treatments were applied to the whole 50 x 50 cm plot (Figure 2B).
-@ref(fig:exp\_design).

 **Warming treatment** The warming treatment was conducted at the end of the growing season in 2019, by transplanting entire plant communities to